qgis/QGIS-Enhancement-Proposals/qep-416-expression-filter.md

 ![expression-gui](images/qep416/expression-gui.png)

-This would include at least project and global scopes.
+This would include at global scope and project scope.
+But we must be aware that with this the provider will need access to the project.
+Additionally, we need to be careful when accessing the project from a background thread.

 We won't offer the combination of both.
 Even though it would be technically possible, it seems fairly fault-prone and hard to use.
 Making the choice between provider side filter or QGIS expression filter mutually exclusive will lead to a more user-friendly experience.
 (If a user wants to combine a provider side filter with qgis expression filtering, they have other options like setting a rule-based renderer on the layer to apply a qgis expression filter at render time only.)